infomark-org/infomark-docs/docs/content/guides/tutor.md

 ```

 and capture the output which is store in the database and displayed the student resp. the tutor who grades the solution.

+> In fact, the command is slightly more complicated as the test are running with a maximum amount of memory (without swap) and a maximum amount of cores to avoid overloading the system (infinite loops, memory leaks in submissions).
+These settings can be defined in the InfoMark configuration file.

 The most minimal and simple Dockerfile which handles uploaded solutions is

 ```docker